Timoses/Containerization/README.rst

 Pod to Pod on another Node
 ''''''''''''''''''''''''''
 * Manual router configuration: Update to route Pod IPs to correct Node
-* Overlay network: Create a virtual network utilizing tools like iptables
+* Virtual network: Create a virtual network utilizing tools like iptables

 IPv6
 """"